Release of Information

 Does Adam treat Adolescents?

 YES!
-We do see teenage children and young adults.
-Problem is that 3-7pm availability rarely has any openings and there seldom is a remedy for that!
+We do see 10+ years old children and young adults.
+Problem is that 3-6pm availability rarely has any openings and there seldom is a remedy for that!
 So please, do not make intake appointments for children that are not sustainable (school, sports, etc.) understanding that the intake time you are choosing is the continuing appointment time you will likely be offered.
 Lastly, everything is included in your child's one hour session.
 This includes updates from parents or brief case management opportunities that will be conducting during your child's appointment.
 These processes does not "interrupt" your child's session and is very much a part of it.
 If you want additional time, please schedule a separate appointment.
+For children over the age of 12 we require your child to be present during their intake session.

 Are there other treatment options?